dortania/dortania.github.io/README.md

-Welcome to the Dortania home page, this site will serve as a starting place for your hackintosh journey.
+Welcome to the Dortania home page.
+This site will serve as a starting place for your hackintosh journey.

 # Hardware Support